Make an enquiry

 Both New Zealand and the UK have healthcare systems in place that are funded (mainly) by the population’s taxes.
 A reciprocal agreement is in place that means Britons staying in New Zealand for a short period can utilise the free healthcare system as they would use the NHS.
 Private healthcare options are available for additional costs in both countries, the price of which will depend on your age, medical conditions, and more.

 That being said, there are some costs in both destinations that are not absorbed by the governing bodies, including prescriptions.
-In the UK, if you are not eligible for free prescriptions, you will pay around £9.65 for medications, whereas in New Zealand this is around 5 New Zealand Dollars, or £2.41.
+In the UK, if you are not eligible for free prescriptions, you will pay around £9.90 for medications, whereas in New Zealand this is around 15 New Zealand Dollars for adults, or £6.81.

 Green landscape in New Zealand